EkBass/BazzBasic/docs/manual/introduction-to-variables-and-constants.md

 ## What next?

-After learning the basics of variables and constants, you should next read following tutorials.
+After learning the basics of variables and constants, you should next read following tutorial.

 [Introducion to arrays](introduction-to-arrays.md)